colinaut/alpinejs-plugin-simple-validate/README.md

  * Date format modifiers are renamed (see Directives below).
  * The modifier 'phone' is now 'tel' in keeping with the input type.

+## Update 1.5.2

+* Form id no longer required since formData references the form node itself.
+Magic formData functions still work with id but $refs is now recommended
+* Fieldsets are detected when you use x-validate on form `<form>`
+* `$validate.isComplete()` can be used on either the form or individual fieldsets.

 ## Simple Usage

 Add an id attribute, `x-data`, and `x-validate` to your `<form>` element (you don't need any variables on x-data ; it just needs to be initiated as an Alpine component).
 This automatically:

-* Captures all data to a reactive formData[formId] array which updates on blur or click (depending on field type).
+* Captures all data to a reactive formData[form] array which updates on blur or click (depending on field type).
 * Validates onblur using basic browser checkValidity() checking `required` attribute and input types.
 * Uses built-in improved regex validation for email, tel, and url type fields, since the browser versions are limited.
 * When the validity check fails, it...